timkay/csvuploader/README.md

 For debugging, an addtional API method provides a dump of the rows for a given provider: /api/v1/dump.
 See public/dump.html for a usage example.

-The code is running at
+The code is running at https://csvuploader.timkay.com/

+To dump the uploaded data: https://csvuploader.timkay.com/dump.html

 ### To Do